About the Australian Shareholders' Association

 ASA members make informed financial decisions.
 They grow and hone their financial knowledge and investment skills - at their own pace.
 They benefit from the sharing of ideas and knowledge with like-minded people.

 The ASA educates investors.
-The ASA stands up for shareholders rights.
+The ASA stands up for shareholder rights.

 We are Australia’s largest, independent not-for-profit shareholder association.